-Installing Oracle Database Client into Multiple Oracle Homes
+3.1.4 Installing Oracle Database Client into Multiple Oracle Homes

 You can install all Oracle components in multiple Oracle homes on the same computer.
 However, some components can only support one active instance at a time.
-This means that the current (latest) installation renders the previous one inactive.
+The current (or the latest) installation renders the previous one inactive.
 These components are: